Sain98/CTF_Writeups/picoCTF2019/Binary/OverFlow2/README.md

 printf(buf);
 ```

-disassemble:
+disassembly:

 ![picture alt](https://i.gyazo.com/c00092c0725b3ddaf7c4e3d6de9a1959.png)

-Okay now we have an idea of where we have to go with the arguments let's get to the buffer overflow part
+Okay now that we have an idea of where we have to go with the arguments let's get to the buffer overflow part

 First of all we know our buffersize is 176
-If we fill up that buffer with 'A' our stack kinda looks like this:
+If we fill up that buffer with 'A' our stack looks something like this:

 ![picture alt](https://i.gyazo.com/dfb59969aa2e28b538845eac4f7f7f6c.png)

 Our return address is again 12 bytes after our buffer `0x0804871c` -> main+103

-and our flag is located @ `0x080485e6`
+and our flag is located at `0x080485e6`
-so now we can do a small test to see the stack inside our flag function and see where we need to put the arguments
+so now we can do a small test to see the stack inside our flag function and see where we need to input the arguments

 input here was: `python -c "'A' * 176 + 'B' * 12 + '\xe6\x85\x04\x08'"`

 ![picture alt](https://i.gyazo.com/81a7107a62a00f4d79a807e8e699b853.png)

-As you can see there are 4 empty bytes inbetween our buffer and `ebp+0x8`
+As you can see there are 4 empty bytes in between our buffer and `ebp+0x8`
-so we gotta modify our input a bit by adding 4 more bytes to our payload; behind the flag address
+so we have to modify our input a bit by adding 4 more bytes to our payload; behind the flag address

 and then finally after those 4 we can put in the values it compares to in the disassembly